Breastfeeding FAQs: Pain and Discomfort

 Is it normal for my breasts to become engorged?

-No!
-If the breasts are emptied frequently, engorgement will not occur.
-Engorgement can lead to mastitis, and should be avoided.
+No. If the breasts are emptied frequently, engorgement (when the breasts become overfilled with milk) won't happen.
+Engorgement can lead to mastitis and should be avoided.

 But the longer you wait to breastfeed or pump — both initially and throughout your time nursing — the more uncomfortable and engorged your breasts may become.